kevinkong/Emmagee/README.md

 ##Emmagee - a practical, handy performance test tool for specified Android App

 Emmagee is a practical, handy performance test tool for specified Android App, which can monitor CPU, memory and network traffic.
-Addtionally, it also provides several cool features such as customizling interval of collecting data, rendering real-time process status in a floating window, and much more.
+Additionally, it also provides several cool features such as customizing interval of collecting data, rendering real-time process status in a floating window, and much more.

  * Homepage: